Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### Python 3 modules needed by some CRAN/Bioconductor packages

+Some CRAN/Bioconductor packages interact with Python 3 and Python modules.

+CRAN packages do this via the **reticulate** package, and they are expected to list their Python requirements in `SystemRequirements`.
+For those packages, we need to install the required Python modules on the builders.

+Bioconductor packages are supposed to do this via the **basilisk** package, which will automatically handle their Python requirements.
+So for those packages, we don't need to install any Python modules on the builders, and the packages don't need to list their Python requirements in `SystemRequirements`.
+Note however that not all Bioconductor packages use **basilisk** to handle their Python requirements.
+Those that do not should be treated as CRAN packages w.r.t. those requirements.

-Some CRAN/Bioconductor packages interact with Python 3 and use Python modules.
-Note that we deliberately install the modules _system wide_ (with `sudo -H pip3 install <module>`).
+IMPORTANT NOTE: We deliberately install Python modules _system wide_ (with `sudo -H pip3 install <module>`) on the builders.
 This will make them available to _all the builds_, independently of which account they will run from (e.g. biocbuild for BBS or pkgbuild for the Single Package Builder).
 Since we only install _trusted_ modules, this should not be a security concern.
 See https://askubuntu.com/questions/802544/is-sudo-pip-install-still-a-broken-practice)

     sudo -H pip3 install -r $BBS_UBUNTU_PATH/pip_pkgs.txt

 Notes:

-- `scipy` is needed by Bioconductor package MOFA2 but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
+- `scipy` is needed by Bioconductor package **MOFA2** but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
 However, for some reason, `sudo -H pip3 install sklearn` does not install `scipy` and completes successfully even if `scipy` is not installed.

-- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn, MOFA2, and `numpy` is also needed by Bioconductor package DChIPRep.
+- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages **BiocSklearn**, **MOFA2**, and `numpy` is also needed by Bioconductor package **DChIPRep**.

-- `mofapy2` is needed by Bioconductor package MOFA2.
+- `mofapy2` is needed by Bioconductor package **MOFA2**.

-- `tensorflow` is needed by Bioconductor packages scAlign, netReg, and DeepPINCS.
+- `tensorflow` is needed by Bioconductor packages **scAlign**, **netReg**, and **DeepPINCS**.
 Note that trying to load the module in a Python 3 session might raise the following error:
     ```
     >>> import tensorflow
     2020-08-08 16:52:56.617223: W tensorflow/stream_executor/platform/default/dso_loader.cc:59] Could not load dynamic library 'libcudart.so.10.1'; dlerror: libcudart.so.10.1: cannot open shared object file: No such file or directory
     2020-08-08 16:52:56.617255: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
     ```
-  Even though the message says that the error can be ignored, you can get rid of it by installing the libcudart10.1 package:
+  Even though the message says that the error can be ignored, you can get rid of it by installing the `libcudart10.1` package:
     ```
     sudo apt-get install libcudart10.1
     ```

-- `tensorflow_probability` is needed by Bioconductor package netReg.
+- `tensorflow_probability` is needed by Bioconductor package **netReg**.

-- `h5pyd` is needed by Bioconductor package rhdf5client.
+- `h5pyd` is needed by Bioconductor package **rhdf5client**.

-- `nbconvert` and `jupyter` are needed by CRAN package nbconvertR which is itself used by Bioconductor package destiny.
+- `nbconvert` and `jupyter` are needed by CRAN package **nbconvertR** which is itself used by Bioconductor package **destiny**.
   Note that `jupyter --version` should display something like this (as of Jan.
 2021):
     ```
     hpages@nebbiolo2:~$ jupyter --version
     jupyter core     : 4.7.1